kobotoolbox/form-builder-translations/README.md

 ## Step 4: Use the Transifex web interface to translate the new strings

-* The Transifex project is called "koboform" and is available at https://www.transifex.com/kobotoolbox/kobotoolbox/.
+* The Transifex project is called "kobotoolbox" and is available at https://www.transifex.com/kobotoolbox/kobotoolbox/.

 ## Step 5: Retrieve the new translations from Transifex and commit to this repository